typedb/typedb/docs/pages/documentation/11-examples/analytics.md

 ## `compute`

 Graql also provides [compute queries](../graql/compute-queries.html) that can be used to determine values such as mean, minimum and maximum.
-These can be submitted using the **Graph** view on the Visualiser.
+These can be submitted using the **knowledge base** view on the Visualiser.
 For example, type each of the following into the form and submit:

 ```graql
 # Number of automatic and manual cars